 Our team can guide you through this process from start to finish and help with any issues you may face.

-For information regarding pet food labelling visit our blog.
+For information regarding pet food labelling and brexit visit our blog.
 Our sister company DCP is also well versed on all the changes that have been made, and are available for advice.
 Contact them here http://dcp-uk.co.uk/services/

-The rules for what you must show on food labels changed on 1 January 2021 for some food and drink products.
+The rules for what you must show on food labels changed on 1 January 2021 with Brexit for some food and drink products.
 From this date, a plastic tax has also been introduced.
 You should also follow our blog to keep up to date with other packaging news and updates or follow us on social media.